A-Yologlu/Project---Q1/README.md

 ---

 ## 🎯 Project Goal
-To create a functional and well-structured C program that:
+To create a functional and well-structured C program that analyzes each sentence for:
-- Reads multiple strings from the user
-- Stores them in an array
-- Analyzes each string (for example, counts vowels or checks for duplicates)
-- Sorts or modifies the strings using custom-made functions
+- Number of vowels
+- Number of consonants
+- Number of words
+- Average word length
+- Whether it contains only whitespace

+Then displays:
+- The sentence with the most vowels
+- The sentence with the fewest vowels
+- The longest and shortest sentence
-- Displays clear and formatted results
+- The alphabetically first and last sentence

 ---